 Dipen Sabharwal is the London office Executive partner, and partner in White & Case's top-ranked international arbitration practice.
-He serves as head of the Firm's EMEA Disputes Section for International Arbitration.
+He also serves as Country Practice Head of our India country practice group.

 Dipen advises clients on cross-border disputes and acts as an advocate in international arbitrations.
 He is qualified to practice across three continents, in England and Wales, New York and India.

 Dipen's practice focuses on international arbitration – commercial, construction, and investment treaty.
 He has acted as counsel in arbitrations across the world, including in London, Geneva, New York, Singapore, Stockholm, Zurich, Riyadh and Tokyo.